-RBG Uniforms is the Saint Thomas school uniform provider.
-To order online, please visit the RBG Uniform website.
+My Aplus Uniforms is the Saint Thomas school uniform provider.
+To order online, please visit the My Aplus Uniforms website.
 For information about our Uniform Policy, check out this Uniform Chart or contact the School Office with questions.

 The last Tuesday of every month is a uniform holiday for Saint Thomas students.
 Please check these Uniform Holiday Guidelines for clothing that students should avoid wearing even on uniform holidays.

 We participate in the Universal Lunch Program.
 Meals are prepared on-site daily and safely served to students in their classrooms.

 We work diligently with the Kent County Health Department and Michigan Department of Education School Nutrition Office to provide healthy food in the safest possible way.
 We keep our students’ growth and development in mind when working with this school lunch program.
 If you have questions about ordering or menu items , please contact our school office at 616-458-4228.

 To report an absence, please call (616.458.4228) or e-mail email@example.com between 7:30 and 8:30am on the day of the absence to report that the student will not be in school.
 Please include in the e-mail or voice message:

 - Phone number where they may be reached